Fairview, Dublin: Location

 Modern-day Fairview is a popular inner suburb of Dublin that stretches northeast from the River Tolka to Clontarf Road DART Station along Fairview Park to the south, and along the redbrick Victorian part of Philipsburgh Avenue to the north.
 It is bounded by Marino which was developed in 1924 in the area of Fairview on the former estate lands of Lord Charlemont.
 The grounds of St. Vincent's Hospital, Fairview and Drumcondra are to the west.

-Fairview is reached on a main road artery from Dublin city via North Strand, which continues on as the Malahide, Howth and Clontarf Roads.
+Fairview is on a main road artery from Dublin city via North Strand, which continues on as the Malahide, Howth and Clontarf Roads.
 It is served by the Clontarf Road DART station.
 The area can also be reached by way of several Dublin Bus routes from the city centre, including 14, 15, 27/ABNX, 29A/N, 31/B, 32/ABX, 42/N, 43, 123, 130 and the "H" bus corridor.
 It will include the segregated cycle path that goes from Amiens Street to Sutton, which began construction in 2022.

 Neighbouring districts include Marino to the north, North Strand and Ballybough to the west, East Wall to the southwest, and Clontarf to the east.